adrianalin89/nginx-proxy/README.md

 Please check the [docs section](https://github.com/nginx-proxy/nginx-proxy/tree/main/docs).

+### Email / Mailcatcher

+View emails sent locally through Mailcatcher by visiting [http://{yourdomain}:1080](http://{yourdomain}:1080).
+In order to use mailcatcher, set the mailserver host to `mailcatcher` and set port to `1025`.
+Note that this port (`1025`) is different from the mailcatcher interface to read the emails (`1080`).

+Alternative tools to test emails and get some metrics: [mailtrap](https://mailtrap.io/)

+### PhpMyAdmin

+PhpMyAdmin is built into the project file.
+Simply open `http://localhost:8080` in a web browser.

+These credentials can be used to log in to PhpMyAdmin are specified in each project .env file.

 ### Troubleshooting
 - **Error: SSL certificate not working**
   Check if `COMPOSE_PROFILES` is set correctly in the `.env` file.